What is dietary diversification?

-Dietary diversification is the introduction of solid and liquid foods, other than breast milk, into your baby's diet.
-Dietary diversification begins at 4 months of age at the earliest and continues until 6 months of age at the latest.
-After this age, breast milk no longer covers all the nutritional needs of the baby.
+Dietary diversification means introducing solid and liquid foods other than breast milk into baby's diet.
+Dietary diversification begins at 4 months of age at the earliest, and continues until 6 months of age at the latest.
+After this age, breast milk no longer covers all your baby's nutritional needs.

-What are the WHO recommendations on food diversification?
+What are the WHO's recommendations on dietary diversification? l

 The WHO recommends starting food diversification at 6 months.
 Before 6 months, the WHO recommends feeding your child exclusively with breast milk.
 From 6 months onwards, baby's nutritional needs change, and the introduction of solid foods can begin.

 Allergists recommend starting food diversification at 4 months.
-In fact, the later allergenic foods are introduced, the higher the risk of allergy.
-So, ideally, you should start baby's food diversification between 4 and 6 months of age.
+The later allergenic foods are introduced, the greater the risk of allergy.
+So, ideally, baby's dietary diversification should begin between the ages of 4 and 6 months.
 Introducing food too quickly or too late can be detrimental to the development of allergen tolerance.

-With all these different recommendations, it is difficult to know when is the ideal age to begin food diversification.
-The best thing to do is to listen to your pediatrician.
-He or she will be able to guide you so that your baby evolves in the best conditions.
+With all these differing recommendations, it's hard to know when the ideal age is to begin food diversification.
+The best thing to do is listen to your pediatrician.
+He or she will be able to guide you so that your baby evolves in the best possible conditions.

-No matter what you see on social networks or what people around you tell you, listen to your pediatrician, only he will really know how to guide you.
+No matter what you see on social networks, or what people around you tell you, listen to your paediatrician - he's the only one who can really guide you.

-Growing-up milk or breast milk remains the main food until 1 year.
+Growing-up milk or breast milk remains the baby's main food for up to 1 year.

-The aim of food diversification is to help your baby discover new flavors, textures, smells and colors and to transmit the pleasure of eating.
+The aim of diversifying baby's diet is to introduce him to new flavors, textures, smells and colors, and to pass on the pleasure of eating.

-As parents, when you start to diversify your baby's diet, you have to listen to your child.
-The introduction of food to the baby is an important step in the child's development process.
-A step that can be experienced differently by the parents and the baby.
-A baby can be more joyful or more resistant to the introduction of vegetables or fruits in his diet.
-It is important to never force your child and to be patient, to listen and to observe his reactions in order to adapt to his tastes.
-It is important to give him time to discover new colors, flavors and textures that he has never been confronted with before.
+As parents, when you start to diversify your baby's diet, you need to listen to your child.
+Introducing food to a baby is an important step in the child's development process.
+It's a stage that can be experienced differently by parents and babies alike.
+A baby may be happier or more resistant to the introduction of vegetables or fruit into his diet.
+It's important never to force your child, but to be patient, listen carefully and observe his or her reactions in order to adapt to his or her tastes.
+You need to give your child time to discover new colors, flavors and textures to which he or she has never been exposed before.

-Above all, do not force him!
-This would be counterproductive and would lead to systematic opposition at mealtime.
-If he doesn't show any desire to discover or if he refuses to eat a food, offer him the same food a few days later.
+Above all, don't force him!
+This would be counter-productive, and would lead to systematic opposition at mealtimes.
+SIf he doesn't show any interest in discovering new things, or if he refuses to eat a food, offer him the same food a few days later.

-Tip: to get your child used to this new diet, you can give him a spoon so that he gets used to this new tool.
+Tip: to get your child used to this new diet, you can give him a spoon to familiarize him with this new tool.

-To start diversifying, it is advisable to start with one food, preferably a vegetable (one food only to detect a potential allergy), whether it is cooked, blended or pureed, it doesn't matter.
+To start diversifying, we recommend starting with a single food, preferably a vegetable (only one food to detect a potential allergy), whether cooked, blended or pureed, it doesn't matter.

-After these 3 days, you can switch to another vegetable, using the same process.
-Then 3 days after the integration of this new vegetable, you can start to integrate a new vegetable, always in the same way of process (cooked, mixed or pureed and alone).
-This frequency of introduction of food should be maintained for 15 days.
+After these 3 days, you can switch to another vegetable, following the same process.
+Then, 3 days after incorporating this new vegetable, you can start incorporating a new vegetable, again in the same way (cooked, blended or pureed and on its own).
+This frequency of food introduction should be maintained for 15 days.

-Start with purées and compotes mixed in a fine way, then thicken the textures as you go along to finally arrive at meals in small pieces and ground.
+Start with finely blended purées and compotes, then gradually thicken the textures to arrive at meals in small pieces and ground.

 How do you know if your baby is ready to start diversifying?

-We consider that a baby is ready to begin food diversification when he shows interest in his parents' meal, when he looks at it and wants to touch it and bring it to his mouth.
+Babies are considered ready to start diversifying when they show interest in their parents' food, when they look at it and want to touch it and put it in their mouths.
 If your baby cries, screams and refuses the spoon, it's simply because he's not ready, and that's okay.
-There's no point in trying to force a child to eat, it will just create trauma.
-You can try again to give this spoon 10 or 15 days later.
+There's no point in forcing a child to eat.
+You can try again 10 or even 15 days later.

 What should I do if my baby refuses to diversify?

-We hear a lot of rumors about food diversification: listen to yourself, trust yourself and trust your child.
+We hear all kinds of rumors about food diversification: listen to yourself, trust yourself and trust your child.

-If your baby refuses to diversify at first, you must take his time to get used to these new tastes, colors and textures.
+If your baby initially refuses to diversify, you need to take his time s'getting used to these new tastes, colors and textures.
 Give him a small amount on a spoon.
 By small quantity, we mean the size of a grain of semolina.
-This will allow the child to get used to the taste, and a few days later, you can offer him a larger quantity.
-His brain will already have memorized the taste of the food.
+This will allow l s 'child to get used to the taste, and s'a few days later, you'll be able to offer him a larger quantity.
+His brain will already have memorized the taste of l.

 It's all a question of adaptation time.

-On average, it takes 10 attempts to know if a baby really dislikes a food.
+On average, it takes 10 attempts to find out if a baby really dislikes a food.

 Food diversification can cause a number of difficulties.